slaclab/explgbk/explgbk2/development.md

 Automatic interactive documentation with Swagger UI (from the OpenAPI backend): <http://localhost:8000/docs>

+DBGate (Postgres admin UI): <http://localhost:8081>

-Mongo Express, database web administration: <http://localhost:8080>
+Mongo Express (MongoDB admin UI): <http://localhost:8080>

 Traefik UI, to see how the routes are being handled by the proxy: <http://localhost:8090>

 **Note**: The first time you start your stack, it might take a minute for it to be ready.
-While the backend waits for the database to be ready and configures everything.
+The backend waits for Postgres to be ready, runs Alembic migrations, and seeds the initial superuser before accepting requests.
 You can check the logs to monitor it.

 To check the logs, run (in another terminal):